rdytech/react-filterbar/docs/API-V1.md

 *Allowed Values*: ['/resource', '://fqdn/resource']

-#### dt.export-results-url
+#### dt.export-current-columns-url
-This setting is the endpoint the component should use to export the current resultset.
+This setting is the endpoint the component should use to export the current columns resultset.
+The API contract is defined at [Export Results API](#export-results-api)

+#### dt.export-all-columns-url
+This setting is the endpoint the component should use to export the all columns resultset.
 The API contract is defined at [Export Results API](#export-results-api)

 *Allowed Values*: ['/resource', '://fqdn/resource']